Arrested Development season 4: Original release

-Arrested Development Season 4 Remix: Fateful Consequences
+Remix: Fateful Consequences

 In October 2014, Hurwitz said that a re-edit of season 4 was being done to tell the story in chronological order.
-Ron Howard recorded new voice-over material for the recut.
+Ron Howard recorded voice-over material for the recut.
 On May 1, 2018, Hurwitz announced via Twitter that the chronological re-edit would be released on May 4, 2018.
 The recut is titled Arrested Development Season 4 Remix: Fateful Consequences, and Hurwitz stated that it will "shuffle the content from 15 individualized stories into 22 interwoven stories the length of the original series."

-Following the remixed release on Netflix, several of the cast members, including Jason Bateman, Will Arnett, Michael Cera and David Cross, requested additional compensation for the remixed episodes, which they state include unused footage shot for the original format of the season's episodes.
-Representatives for the actors also considered that the remixed version made it a potential vehicle for syndication that would lead to financial gain for 20th Century Fox Television but not for the actors.
-According to these representatives, 20th Century had stated that they have the right to reedit the episodes as they saw fit without consulting the actors.
+Following the remixed release on Netflix, several of the cast members, including Jason Bateman, Will Arnett, Michael Cera and David Cross, requested additional compensation for the re-edited season, which they state includes unused footage shot for the original format of the season's episodes.
+Representatives for the actors also considered that the re-edited version made it a potential vehicle for syndication that would lead to financial gain for 20th Century Fox Television but not for the actors.
+According to these representatives, 20th Century had stated that they have the right to re-edit the episodes as they saw fit without consulting the actors.
 The studio later agreed to pay the actors for the additional seven episodes based on their original season 4 salaries.